Modes and Manner of Death: Forensic Thanatology

 Last updated:

-Unit X of the UGC-NET Forensic Science syllabus opens with forensic medicine, and forensic medicine itself opens with thanatology, the study of death.
-Before the autopsy table, before the time-since-death calculation, before any sexual-offence or anthropology bullet, the candidate has to answer one deceptively simple question: what does it mean to say a person is dead, and how does an Indian forensic doctor classify that death for the police file and for the magistrate.
-This topic carries the conceptual scaffolding for everything that follows in the unit.
+Thanatology, the study of death, forms the conceptual foundation of forensic medicine.
+Before the autopsy table, before any time-since-death calculation, the forensic doctor must answer one deceptively simple question: what does it mean to say a person is dead, and how is that death classified for the police file and for the magistrate.

 - Death